 Types of myelodysplastic syndromes

-Factors that may increase your risk of myelodysplastic syndromes include:
+Factors that can increase your risk of myelodysplastic syndromes include:

 - Older age.
-Most people with myelodysplastic syndromes are adults older than 60.
+Most people with myelodysplastic syndromes are older than 60.

 - Exposure to certain chemicals.
 Chemicals linked to myelodysplastic syndromes include tobacco smoke, pesticides and industrial chemicals, such as benzene.